Discover A Tour Just Right For You!

 Day 12: Kilkenny

-We begin with a sheepdog demonstration - during which the the instructor will explain each command in the dog training technique - a perfect opportunity to experience the true essence of Irish country living.
+We begin with a sheepdog demonstration - in which the the instructor will explain each command in the dog training technique - a perfect opportunity to experience the true essence of Irish country living.
 Later we arrive in Kilkenny - a city rich in heritage and craft.
 We will have free time to explore.

 Day 13: Cashel / Killarney